zgover/agile-life/Project Development/Milestone_StatusUpdates.md

 	- **App Icons**
 		- App icons have finished being added the application.
 - **Where is the developer struggling?**
-	- Table view row auto resize on Agile Life menu in the side bar and a bigger height for the board list.
+	- Table view row auto resize on Agile Life menu in the side bar and a bigger height for the board list (Completed).
 - **Were any change requests submitted?**
 	- No change requests were submitted.
 - **Is the milestone still on pace to be completed on time?**